Zkoz/IT413-NoSQL-Lab01-201701129/README.md

 # IT413-NoSQL-Lab01-201701129
  NoSQL-Lab01_MapReduceUsingHadoop

-Lab 1 rquires us to use Hadoop to perform Map Reduce Programs.
+Lab 1 requires us to use Hadoop to perform Map Reduce Programs.
 All theses programs are performed on the single node cluster.

 Q1: Map reduce is used to return the maximum temperature record yearly.
 Input file contains data of weather of the last few years.